 The Copyright Act stipulates that if you want to use or reuse a work (publication) protected by copyright, or if you want to share it with others (such as by e-mailing it or uploading it onto Blackboard), you will have to receive permission to do so from the copyright holder and pay the copyright holder a reasonable fee.
 This also applies to works found on the internet: you have to request permission and quote the source.
 You can read more about the Copyright Act at www.auteursrechten.nl/en.

 - Creating links to copyrighted works (such as articles, books, chapters of books, and videos) found on the internet is always permissible but only if these publications were lawfully published.

 - Check to see if the works are available through the digital library.
 If so, you can create a link to them without encountering any problems.

 - If the works are distributed under a licence (such as Creative Commons), such licences usually offer more freedom of citation.
 Check to see if the work has such a licence and see what the conditions are.
-Read the basic rules for finding works with a licence for reuse.

 - If the work was published by the government (and the copyright was not explicitly reserved), or if you are using laws, decrees and regulations, court rulings or administrative decisions, you may use or reuse these publications without encountering any problems.

 The Hague University of Applied Sciences has a ‘reader agreement’ with the Foundation Publisher's Organization for Educational Licenses (Stichting UvO), formerly Stichting PRO, for the quoting of short citations of copyrighted works for educational purposes.
 This reader agreement provides permission for this and eliminates the need for a reasonable compensation as long as the works satisfy the conditions regarding ‘short citations’.

 For long citations, permission will have to be requested and a reasonable fee will have to be paid.
 This can be done directly through the copyright holder of a publication (author or publisher) or through Stichting UvO.